AR4002 - Design Project 1.2 (2018/19)

 The module is assessed as a whole in portfolio at the end of the academic year.

 The assessment criteria are based on how well the student has fulfilled the learning objectives.

-The portfolio will normally include sets of drawings and models at a variety of scales appropriate to the projects they illustrate.
+The portfolio will normally include sets of drawings, 3D work and models at a variety of scales appropriate to the projects they illustrate.
 The final version of the project in each case should be coherent, legible and annotated, clearly demonstrating how it has addressed the needs of the project brief.
 Modes of documentation may include: drawings; photographic material; multi-media material; quantitative data; qualitative data; 3D models, web-based material and prototypes.
 In the portfolio, all three-dimensional work must appear in two-dimensional format as photographs and drawings.
 The development work should also be included in the portfolio to show how the building projects have progressed, their source and reference material, ideas and experiments.
 The portfolio must be carefully edited and organised and the content clearly labelled.

 The portfolio will normally include 2D and/or 3D presentations of all the set projects.

 The projects will be evaluated against how well the student has met the project briefs.
 These will involve a range of assessment criteria including spatial, material, social and environmental requirements.
 The Portfolio will also be evaluated in terms of its sequence of projects and their development and how well they demonstrate an effective learning process, including responses to feedback.